bidhya/verse/README.md

     This is manageable beacuse each monthly NA file is ~300 MB, so a total of 300 * 5 variables = 1.5 GB per month or ~17 GB per year
     but we will be reading one nc files for each variable separately

+    Rename Folders:
+        NoahMP --> seup
+        WY_merged --> Inputs; even move outside the NoahMP folder

+### June 16, 2023
+Call txt2nc python script for submitting slurm jobs from withing call_blender.jl file Filxed Stripping issue when combining SEUP with MODIS data
+    was caused by using mixing Rioxarray and Xarray in "merge_modis_seup.py" script
+    now using only Xarray
+Adapted for OSC
+Using same input file for all Slurm Systems

 ### June 16, 2023
 Pass water_year directly from slurm job for SEUP processing